Lee Enterprises to buy Kenosha News, Lake Geneva Regional News

-Mowbray noted that the acquisition will be accretive to earnings in year one.
+Mowbray said that the acquisition will be accretive to earnings in year one.

-The Brown family has owned the Kenosha News since 1961, when Betsy and Howard Brown – founders of UCC – purchased the then-Kenosha Evening News.
+The Brown family has owned the Kenosha News since 1961, when Betsy and Howard Brown — founders of United Communications Corporation — purchased the then-Kenosha Evening News.

 In the years after its purchase, the Brown family became a staple of the Kenosha community — with stories abounding about the kindness of Howard Brown and the contributions to community endeavors by Betsy Brown.